thetechstoner/revanced-patches/README.md

 5. Set up the [README.md](README.md) file[^1] (e.g, title, description, license, summary of the patches that are included in the repository), the [issue templates](.github/ISSUE_TEMPLATE)[^2]  and the [contribution guidelines](CONTRIBUTING.md)[^3]

-🎉 You are now ready to start creating patches!

-## 🔘 Optional steps

-You can also add the following things to the repository:

-- API documentation, if you want to publish your patches as a library

 ## 🧑‍💻 Usage

 To develop and release ReVanced Patches using this template, some things need to be considered: